Create Split-Color Text in Photoshop

 Selecting the right color stop.

-And change its Location value also to 50%.
-The two color stops now overlap in the center and each half of the gradient is filled with a solid color:
+The two color stops now overlap perfectly in the center.
+Each half of the gradient is now a solid color.

 Changing the Location of the right gradient color to 50 percent in Photoshop's Gradient Editor